mkjgit/example_repo/README.md

-# example_repo
+# Example Repository
-This is an example repository.
+This is a sample repo, hello world!